frolic-io/frolic-extension/README.md

 - **Open source** - Extension code is public for full transparency

 ### Data Usage
-- Generate personalized weekly coding insights and recaps
+- Generate personalized coding insights and recaps
 - Improve the extension based on anonymous usage patterns
 - **Never sold or shared** with third parties